-Pew Research Hispanic Center
+Pew Research Center's Hispanic Trends Project

-Richard Fry is a senior economist at the Pew Hispanic Center.
+Richard Fry is a senior economist at the Pew Research Center’s Hispanic Trends Project.
 He is an expert on school and college enrollment in the United States, as well as the returns to education in the labor market, marriage market, and its connection to household economic well-being such as net worth.
 Fry’s analyses are largely empirical, as he has extensive expertise analyzing U.S. Census Bureau and other federal data collections.
 Before joining the Pew Research Center in 2002, he was a senior economist at the Educational Testing Service (ETS).
 Fry received his doctorate in economics from The University of Michigan.
 Fry regularly documents U.S. educational and enrollment milestones, analyzes the role of student debt in financing college education, and examines the changing relationship between education and marriage and cohabitation.
 He has also contributed to the Pew Research Center’s analyses of the economic well-being of the nation’s young adults.